aws/mynah-ui/docs/DATAMODEL.md

    * Tab content header details, only visibile when showTabHeaderDetails is set to 'true' */ tabHeaderDetails?: TabHeaderDetails | null;
+  /**
+   * A lightweight key-value store for essential tab-specific primitive metadata.
+   * Not intended for storing large amounts of data - use appropriate
+   * application state management for that purpose.
+   */
+  tabMetadata?: { [key: string]: string | boolean | number };
 }
 ```